microsoft/BotFramework-Composer/extensions/sample-ui-plugin/README.md

 // this will be called by Composer function initialize(registration) {
   const plugin = {
-    customDescription: 'Publish using custom UI',
+    description: 'Publish using custom UI',
     hasView: true, // we have custom UI to host publish,
     getStatus,